apache/cassandra-java-driver/manual/core/metrics/README.md

 }
 ```

-To find out which metrics are available, see to the [reference.conf] file corresponding to your
+To find out which metrics are available, see the [reference configuration].
-version of the driver (it can be found in the driver's JAR or in the sources).
 It contains a
 commented-out line for each metric, with detailed explanations on its intended usage.

 If you specify a metric that doesn't exist, it will be ignored and a warning will be logged.

 The `metrics` section may also contain additional configuration for some specific metrics; again,
-refer to `reference.conf` for more details.
+see the [reference configuration] for more details.

 ### Export